Bus Accidents

 Liable parties to a CTA accident could include:

-• The Bus Driver: bus drivers should be adequately qualified and trained to drive a bus safely.
+• The Bus Driver: Bus drivers should be adequately qualified and trained to drive a bus safely.
 That means they need their Commercial Driver’s License (CDL).
 Bus drivers also have a higher standard of care because they are “common carriers.”

 • The Chicago Transit Authority: The CTA hires drivers because they provide a service for Chicago residents.
 That means they are responsible for their reckless or negligent actions if they result in accidents or damages.

-• The Maintenance Team: public transit vehicles must be inspected regularly.
+• The Maintenance Team: Public transit vehicles must be inspected regularly.
 Maintenance technicians should be thorough when fixing known issues.

 • Manufacturers: The manufacturer can be held responsible when a defective part causes an accident.

-• Other Drivers: even though they drive a much larger vehicle, not all accidents will rest on the bus driver’s shoulders.
+• Other Drivers: Even though they drive a much larger vehicle, not all accidents will rest on the bus driver’s shoulders.
 Other drivers could drive recklessly and cause injuries.

-How to File a Claim After a CTA Bus Accident
+Filing a Claim After a CTA Bus Accident

 Damages Available in CTA Accident Claims